tortlab/attractor-network/README.md

 # attractor-network
 Developed by Rodrigo Santiago with Python 2.7.13 and IDE Jupyter Notebook 5.0.0.<br>
-The code is available in the ".ipynb" file.
+The code is available in the ".ipynb" file.<br>
 Reference: https://www.biorxiv.org/content/10.1101/826909v1